This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 First, let’s understand the current state of your workflow.
 Let’s go.

-1 Map your PR team workflow
+1 Map your PR workflow

 To improve something, you first need to understand the current situation.
 Start with building a complete view of your workflow.
 But don’t rush into this process.
 For the mapping process to make the best use of everyone’s time and yield real results, make sure you follow a few simple steps.